What should I do if my friend/loved one is suicidal?

 According to the National Institute of Mental Health (NIMH), suicide rates have jumped 28% between 1999 and 2016.
 But for many of us, we don't need a statistic to tell us how bad the suicide epidemic is.
 We've lost friends or family to suicide or have had close experiences with someone we love struggling with thoughts of suicide.

 When a loved one confides in us that they're struggling with suicidal ideation there are many emotional responses we could experience: shock, hurt, anger, sheer terror for our friend's life.
-The next response is likely to be "how do I respond?" and "how can I help?"
-Suddenly we feel like we're walking on eggshells with our loved one and a single mistake can mean life or death.
+The next response is likely to be, "How do I respond?" and "How can I help?"
+Suddenly, we feel like we're walking on eggshells with our loved one and a single mistake can mean life or death.

 Your loved one is in a lot of pain, and it's so easy to get wrapped up in a tizzy over right or wrong decisions, but there is one very important truth that must be kept at the forefront of your mind:

-You are not responsible for your friend's or loved one's decisions.
+You are not responsible for their decisions.

-In the end, no matter how well you do or don't support them, it will be up to your loved one if they accept help, pursue mental health care, or ignore the lifelines and continue going to a dark place.
+In the end, no matter how well you do or don't support your friend or loved one, it will be up to them if they accept help, pursue mental health care, or ignore the lifelines and continue going to a dark place.
 It feels like their life is in your hands, but it's not.
-You are responsible for doing the best you are able with what you have, but the end result is entirely up to God.
-That may sound scary, but God's creativity exists far beyond our ability to comprehend.
-He knows far better how to care for that loved one than we ever will, and He cares about them deeper than we ever can.
+You are only responsible for doing the best you are able with what you have, and the end result is entirely up to that person and God's sovereignty.

 "Are not two sparrows sold for a penny?
 And not one of them will fall to the ground apart from your Father.
 But even the hairs of your head are all numbered.
 Fear not, therefore; you are of more value than many sparrows." —Matthew 10:29-31